 Test Track (8/10)

-Test Track is a super-popular track ride.
-The theme is that you’re testing a vehicle you design in the line queue.
-You’ll travel through a series of indoor turns and obstacles before reaching an outdoor stretch where you reach the highest speeds.
+Test Track is a super-popular track ride that lets drivers road test a vehicle of their own design.
+You’ll travel through a series of indoor turns and obstacles before reaching an outdoor stretch where you reach max speeds of 63mph.
 The outdoor part of the ride is definitely the best part and it really is quite fast.
 I like Test Track, but I do feel that it’s a little bit overrated.
 Wait times are almost always long, so definitely consider using Lightning Lane here.

 Frozen Ever After (8/10)

-Frozen Ever After is one of Epcot’s newer rides.
-It’s an indoor water-based dark ride that takes you on a trip through Arendelle with all of the Frozen film’s main characters.
+Frozen Ever After is an indoor water ride that takes you on a trip through Arendelle with all of the Frozen film’s main characters.
+Not to worry though, you probably won’t get wet.
 The animatronic work is very impressive and the storyline is cool.
-Kids and anyone who loves Frozen shouldn’t be disappointed.
-If you’re not really a big Frozen fan, you may want to use a ride pass elsewhere.
-The wait times for Frozen Ever After are almost always long.
+Kids and anyone who loves Frozen shouldn’t be disappointed, however the wait times can get really long.
+If you’re not really a big Frozen fan, you may want to use your valuable Lightning Lane elsewhere.

 Magic Kingdom vs Epcot: Restaurants